• Skip to primary navigation

 Test Day Advice

-You are now ready for your test and all of your IELTS Preparation is complete.
+You are now ready for your test, and your IELTS Preparation is complete.
 Here is a checklist to ensure you do your best on test day:

-10. Do not be afraid to ask the staff for help if you need anything.
+- Do not hesitate to ask the staff for help if you need anything.
 They are there to help you.

 Action Plan